1. AION guide

 • Automated ACMG Classification: AION applies the American College of Medical Genetics and Genomics (ACMG) guidelines using a rule-based algorithm (ACMG_classification, ACMG_applied_rules ).
 This involves scoring each variant according to 28 criteria and assigning a classification based on these scores: “pathogenic”, “likely pathogenic”,"VUS” (Variant of Unknown Significance), likely benign" and "benign".This is currently the golden standard for variant classification.

-• Proprietary AI Model (AION Predictor): AION employs a machine learning model trained to predict variant pathogenicity.
+• Proprietary AI Model - AION Predictor (see AI/ML Module within the AION Analytical Algorithm): AION employs a machine learning model trained to predict variant pathogenicity.
 This model considers various features, such as the functional impact on RNA and protein levels and constraints to variation (indicating the biological significance of the variant's location).
 The AION predictor (AION_classification, AION_variant_score) generates a classification and a confidence score for each variant, which are pre-computed and stored in a database.
 Based on this score, the algorithm provides a predicted variant classification: “pathogenic”(85% - 100%),“likely pathogenic” (60% - 85%),"VUS” (Variant of Unknown Significance, 40% - 60%), “likely benign" (15% - 40%) and "benign” (0% - 15%).

 4. Output and Interpretation: